khakhalin/notes/keywords/spark.md

 If the formula is simple, it can be added using `withColumn` and column references:
 `.withColumn('NewColumn', df.X + df.Y**2)` - if there's a simple formula

 For more complex formulas, we need to shift from a dataframe to a Resilient Distirbuted Dataset (RDD), calculate a new column there, then shift back to a dataframe.
-And as horizontal concatenation is impossible, it's not enough to only calculate a new column, we also need to carry over the elements of the index, or the calculation will be in vain.
+And because horizontal concatenation is impossible, it's not enough to only calculate a new column, but we need to carry over the elements of the index, or the calculation will be in vain.
 Because of that, the syntax is really shaped for vectorized output.
 Here's an example that copies the entire dataframe, and adds an extra column on the right:
 ```python
 df = (df.rdd.map(
 	lambda row: [row[i] for i in range(len(row))] +